containers/podman-desktop/website/blog/2023-11-09-sharing-podman-images-with-kubernetes-cluster.md

 ```

 Let's rebuild the image and publish them.
 It has been published on `quay.io/fbenoit/kicbase:multiarch-2023-11-06` .
+To build the image, clone https://github.com/kubernetes/minikube repository, and edit the files referenced before.

+The command to build the kicbase image is `make local-kicbase`.

 #### Trying out cri-o using the podman machine storage folder